Jones Fracture and Lisfranc Fracture: Causes, symptoms and treatment options

 What is a Lisfranc Fracture

-When a fracture occurs the metatarsal and the cuneiform bones (located around the middle foot) it's called a Lisfranc fracture.
+When a fracture occurs in the metatarsal and the cuneiform bones (located around the middle foot), it's called a Lisfranc fracture.
 Lisfranc injuries are often the result of excessive force to the midfoot or a forceful movement when part of the foot is stabilized.
-An example would be an injury to the foot while horseback riding, with the front part of the foot locked-in to the stirrup.
+An example would be an injury to the foot while horseback riding, with the front part of the foot locked into the stirrup.

 Other midfoot fracture causes are related to traffic collisions, a fall from a significant height, or a heavy object falling onto the foot.
-Lisfranc fractures are rare and the type of fracture often missed on initial x-rays.
+Lisfranc fractures are rare, and the type of fracture is often missed on initial X-rays.

 Lisfranc Fracture, Midfoot fracture, University Foot and Ankle Institute